-By the end of this month, Australia’s two leading supermarkets and some major retailers will be putting a stop to handing out single-use, lightweight plastic bags.
+By the end of May, Australia's two leading supermarkets and some major retailers will be putting a stop to handing out single-use, lightweight plastic bags.
 A move that will prevent billions of bags from finding their way into landfill or oceans.

 From the extensive research and reports to the constant stream of social media posts, there is little left to deny of the devastating impact plastic pollution is having on our environment and marine wildlife.
 It is estimated that tens of millions of plastic bags end up in Australia's waste streams every year and are frequently ingested by wildlife mistaking it for edible food - According to CSIRO research, 30% of the world’s turtles and 90% of seabird species have now ingested some form of plastic debris, with the most serious offender being the ever convenient plastic bag.